Goosebumps (film): Cast

-The real R. L. Stine has a cameo role as Mr. Black (a play on the fact that R. L. Stine is played by Jack Black in the film), the drama teacher at Madison High School (credited as "Hallway Player").
+The real R. L. Stine has a cameo role as Mr. Black, a play on the fact how his caricature in the film is portrayed by Jack Black, the drama teacher at Madison High School (credited as "Hallway Player").

 Kumail Nanjiani and Luka Jones appear as a pair of movers who encounter Slappy in an alternate opening sequence featured on home media releases.

 Production

 Development

 In the mid-1990s, George A. Romero wrote a script for a film adaptation of the first original Goosebumps book Welcome to Dead House.
 It was rejected and was then kept at The University of Pittsburgh.

 The popularity of the Fox Kids' Goosebumps television series generated an interest among fans for a full-feature film based upon the show.
 In 1998, Tim Burton was attached to direct a Goosebumps film for 20th Century Fox.
 Chris Meledandri, the president of Fox Family Films at the time, said, "I think you'll see us tackling a scale of story that would be prohibitive to do on the small screen".
 However, the film did not materialize since they could not find a script they liked or determine which book to adapt into a film.

 In 2008, Columbia Pictures acquired rights to create a Goosebumps film.
 Neal Moritz and Deborah Forte, the latter of whom had previously worked on the Goosebumps television series in the 1990s, were chosen to produce the film.
 Screenwriting team Scott Alexander and Larry Karaszewski were hired as screenwriters, and wrote the original script for the film.
 The duo decided against adapting any one book in the series, feeling the individual books in the series were too short.
 Thinking of ways to create a universe where all the creatures in the books could live together, they elected to do a fake biographical film where R. L. Stine writes a book and the monsters within it become real.
 In 2010, Carl Ellsworth was chosen to write the screenplay.
 On January 14, 2012, it was reported that a new draft of the screenplay would be written by Darren Lemke; Lemke co-wrote the screenplays for Shrek Forever After and Bryan Singer's Jack the Giant Slayer.
 In November 2012, Stine expressed pessimism about the prospect of the film, saying that he would believe that a film can be based on his Goosebumps series when he sees it.
 The screenplay was rated PG-13.
 He also mentioned Where the Wild Things Are being adapted into a film almost 50 years after publication.